tofdragon/tdd/args/README.md

 Flags should be one character, preceded by a minus sign

-Each flag should have zero, or one value associated with it
+Each flagName should have zero, or one value associated with it

 如：